InternetMaximalism/intmax2-mining-cli/docs/mainnet-quickstart.md

 - **Modify**: Modify some of the existing settings and change them, e.g, change withdrawal private key, etc. Note that when using this method, mining times and mining unit cannot be changed.

 2. **Enter password for the private key**:
    If you choose to encrypt your password during setup, you'll be prompted to enter it.
 This step is optional and won't appear if you didn't set a password.
-   If you choose to encrypt your password during setup, you'll be prompted to enter it.
-This step is optional and won't appear if you didn't set a password.

   <div align="center">